|1 large or 2 small bunches escarole||¼ c unhulled sesame seeds|

-Instead of soy sauce, you can use 4-5 tsp. miso.
-Chickpea Miso is nice in this soup.
+Instead of soy sauce or tamari, you can use 4-5 tsp. miso.
+Chickpea Miso is very good in this soup.

-High quality soy sauce made the traditional way has health benefits when used moderately and in cooking only.
+High quality soy sauce and tamari made the traditional way have health benefits when used moderately and in cooking only.
 Traditionally made soy sauce is a good source of amino acids and glutamic acid.
 Because it is fermented it contains enzymes that benefit digestion.
+I like Mitoku brand.